kah-ve/MarketGAN/README.md

 ### What results do I get from this?

 This project was mostly to help me get familiar with GANs.
 I modified the code so that it can run on Google Colab in a very streamlined way with the parameters that I'd like.
 I think this is a great way to get familiar with GANs and the training process.
-This code will output a confusion matrix that shows the prediction accuracy rates overall and at the end there is code that will use the model to output predictions for a specific stock.
+This code will output a confusion matrix that shows the prediction accuracy rates overall and at the end there is code that will use the model to output predictions for each stock.

 ### How does it work?